Frankfort, Michigan: History

 By 1867 the United States government recognized the importance of Aux Becs Scies harbor and commenced improvements.
 Doby's work from 1859 had completely disappeared and a channel was dredged at the south end of the strip of land dividing the two lakes.
 Shortly an enthusiastic newspaperman reported four to ten vessel arrivals a day and new settlers in droves.
 Stores were built and a large hotel, the Delbridge House, opened for business.
 A post office had been established in 1860 with Cogshall as postmaster but was eventually closed for want of business.
 This was reopened in 1867 with N.W.
 Nelson postmaster.
 Among the other early settlers were Jacob and Charles Voorhies, J.B.
 Delbridge, Dr. T. Harvey, and J.B.
 Collins who opened his drug store in 1869.

 Although the harbor was opened in 1867, work on it continued for several years.
 By 1870 the channel was 200 ft wide and had a south pier of 600 ft while the north one measured 550 ft.
 A depth of about nine feet was maintained which allowed most of the vessels on the Great Lakes to enter the harbor.
 In 1873, the United States Lighthouse Service established the first pier head light to mark the entrance.
 In 1887 a United States Life Saving Station was established on the south side of the harbor.
 In 1934, as the United States Coast Guard, this station was moved to large new quarters on the Frankfort side of the channel.
 The original piers had been extended until they reached a length of 2000 ft in 1912.
-Between 1929 and 1932 the breakwaters were built to protect the harbor at a cost of over and the old piers were reduced in length.
+Between 1929 and 1932 the breakwaters were built to protect the harbor and the old piers were reduced in length.